aptech/docs/docs/CR-xlsReadSA.rst

 Basic Example with Specify Path and Sheet Number
 ++++++++++++++++++++++++++++++++++++++++++++++++

-Read all contents from the file "*yarn.xlsx*" located in GAUSS home working directory as a string array.
+Read all contents from the file ":file:`yarn.xlsx`" located in GAUSS home working directory as a string array.

 ::